knative-extensions/eventing-kafka/pkg/channel/distributed/common/kafka/README.md

 [REST API](https://docs.microsoft.com/en-us/rest/api/eventhub/) or the [go-client](https://github.com/Azure/azure-event-hubs-go/tree/master).
 The
-go-client is easier to use but only provides limited EventHub related functionality (e.g - No "namespace" management, etc...)
+go-client is easier to use but only provides limited EventHub related functionality (e.g. - No "namespace" management, etc...)
 This implementation is currently based on the go-client and expects Azure Namespaces to be manually allocated and pre-existing.
 The implementation does, however, abstract away these Azure Namespaces so that a user's Azure Subscription looks like one big allocation of possible EventHubs.
-The creation of new Topics / EventHubs will be load-balanced across the available Azure EventHub Namespaces as identified by their K8S Secret (instead of dynamic lookup via the Azure REST API).

 ## Custom (REST Sidecar)